 Some of these tips you might disagree with.
 Others might seem too radical to implement.
 But I’m hoping that at least a few here will strike you as just the right strategies to streamline your meetings, make them more efficient and productive, and even keep your attendees from secretly resenting you for scheduling them in the first place.

-Note: The meeting tips for product managers below do not necessarily apply to the daily or weekly scrum meetings you might be holding if you’re a product manager in an agile organization.
-Such meetings might be as embedded into your corporate culture as fire drills and holiday parties.
+Note: The meeting tips for product management below do not necessarily apply to the daily or weekly scrum meetings you might be holding if you’re a product manager in an agile organization.
+Such meetings might be as embedded in your corporate culture as fire drills and holiday parties.
 We’re not suggesting that you radically alter your scrums according to the tips below.